crs4/pydoop/docs/pydoop_script.rst

 If you'd like to give your map and reduce functions names different from ``mapper`` and ``reducer``, you may do so, but you must tell the script tool.
 Use the ``--map-fn`` and ``--reduce-fn`` command line arguments to select your customized names.
-Combiner function can only be assigned by using explicitly the flag ``--combine-fn``.
+Combiner functions can only be assigned by explicitly setting the ``--combine-fn`` flag.

 Map-only Jobs